cto-af/monopub/README.md

   exec <command>         Run the given command in a shell for each package
                          file.
-  help [command]         display help for command version                Update version of all sub-repos to match the root.
+  help [command]         display help for command order                  Output the order in which packages will be processed. version                Update version of all sub-repos to match the root.
                          Should be called from the npm "version" script.
 ```